No. Graduates of all majors are welcome to apply.

 Not necessarily.
 Although we expect most internships to offer compensation, it is entirely at the discretion of the employers in which students secure their internships.

 The program is intended to improve students’ skills to help them become more confident during technical interviews.
-If a student is still unable to secure an internship after diligent effort, the student should consult with the Faculty Director to arrange an assignment with a faculty member or department on campus to develop a concrete software project that provides hands-on experience for the student, and a useful product or service to the faculty or department.
+If a student is still unable to secure an internship after diligent effort, the student should consult with the Program and Faculty Directors to arrange an assignment with a faculty member or department on campus to develop a concrete software project that provides hands-on experience for the student, and a useful product or service to the faculty or department.

 To accommodate working professionals, all courses will be offered in the late afternoons and evenings.